Squirrel Gravy

 Library Park, Belleville East Main Street at South Vine Street, Belleville, Wisconsin 53508

-Tuesday, June 13 - Enjoy this week’s Music in the Park performance by bluegrass band Squirrel Gravy from 6:30-8:00 pm in Belleville Library Park, rain or shine.
+Media release: Enjoy this week’s Music in the Park performance by bluegrass band Squirrel Gravy from 6:30-8:00 pm in Belleville Library Park, rain or shine.
 Bring a picnic or buy food from the stands run by local non-profit organizations.
-The free weekly concert series Music in the Park is presented by the Belleville Public Library and the Belleville Area Cultural Foundation.
-This week’s performance is sponsored by UW Health-Belleville Family Medicine.
+The free weekly concert series Music in the Park is presented by the Belleville Public Library.

 Info